Henry II of England

-Henry and his wife Eleanor, through whom he gained control of the French Duchy of Aquitaine, had eight children.
-Two of his sons would rule as king, though Henry the Young King was named his father's nominal co-ruler rather than a stand-alone monarch.
-As the sons grew up, Henry struggled to find ways to satisfy all his sons' desires for land and immediate power, and there was a rise in tensions over the future inheritance of the empire began to emerge, encouraged by Louis and his son King Philip II.
-In 1173 Henry's heir apparent, "Young Henry", rebelled in protest against his father; he was joined by his brothers Richard and Geoffrey and by their mother, Eleanor.
-Several European states allied themselves with the rebels, and the Great Revolt was only defeated by Henry's vigorous military action and talented local commanders, many of them "new men" appointed for their loyalty and administrative skills.
+Henry and Eleanor had eight children.
+Three of their sons were kings, Henry the Young King as co-ruler with his father and Richard I and John as sole monarchs.
+As his sons grew up, Henry struggled to find ways to satisfy their desires for land and immediate power, and tensions rose over the future inheritance of the empire, encouraged by Louis VII and his son Philip II, who ascended to the French throne in 1180.
+In 1173 Henry's heir apparent, "Young Henry", rebelled against his father.
+He was subsequently joined in his rebellion by his brothers Richard and Geoffrey as well as their mother.
+Several European states allied themselves with the rebels, and the Great Revolt was defeated only by Henry's vigorous military action and talented local commanders, many of them "new men" appointed for their loyalty and administrative skills.
 Young Henry and Geoffrey led another revolt in 1183, during which Young Henry died of dysentery.
-The Norman invasion of Ireland provided lands for his youngest son John.
-By 1189, Young Henry and Geoffrey were dead, and Philip swayed Richard to his side, leading to a final rebellion.
+Geoffrey died in 1186.
+The Anglo-Norman invasion of Ireland provided lands for Henry's youngest son, John.
+By 1189, Philip swayed Richard to his side, leading to a final rebellion.
 Decisively defeated by Philip and Richard and suffering from a bleeding ulcer, Henry retreated to Chinon Castle in Anjou.
-He died soon afterwards and was succeeded by Richard.
+He died soon afterwards and was succeeded by his son Richard.

-Henry's empire quickly collapsed during the reign of his son John (who succeeded Richard in 1199), but many of the changes Henry introduced during his lengthy rule had long-term consequences.
-Henry's legal changes are generally considered to have laid the basis for the English Common Law, while his intervention in Brittany, Wales, and Scotland shaped the development of their societies and governmental systems.
+Henry's empire quickly collapsed during the reign of his son John, but many of the changes Henry introduced during his lengthy rule had long-term consequences.
+Henry's legal reforms are generally considered to have laid the basis for the English Common Law, while his intervention in Brittany, Wales, Ireland, and Scotland shaped the development of their societies, histories, and governmental systems.
 Historical interpretations of Henry's reign have changed considerably over time.
-Contemporary chroniclers such as Gerald of Wales and William of Newburgh, though sometimes unfavourable, generally lauded his achievements.
+Contemporary chroniclers such as Gerald of Wales and William of Newburgh, though sometimes unfavourable, generally laud his achievements.
 In the 18th century, scholars argued that Henry was a driving force in the creation of a genuinely English monarchy and, ultimately, a unified Britain.
-During the Victorian expansion of the British Empire, historians were keenly interested in the formation of Henry's own empire, but they also expressed concern over his private life and treatment of Becket.
-Late 20th-century historians have combined British and French historical accounts of Henry, challenging earlier Anglocentric interpretations of his reign.
+During the Victorian expansion of the British Empire, historians were keenly interested in the formation of Henry's own empire, but they also criticized certain aspects of his private life and treatment of Becket.